adityaramesh/torch_utils/README.md

 The best value for the learning rate depends on the nature of the problem and the chosen batch size.
 The smaller the batch size, the smaller the chosen learning rate should be.
-Initially, the batch size should be chosen to be quite large (e.g. one).
+Initially, the batch size should be chosen to be quite small (e.g. one).
 Over time, the batch size should be increased and the learning rate decreased.
 With a batch size of one, a typical value for the learning rate is `1e-3` or `1e-4`.
 With a batch size of about 100, a typical value for the learning rate is `0.1` or `0.01`.
 AdaDelta is an exception to this rule: the